Stock markets today: Asian stocks mixed ahead of US data - ExBulletin

 The Indian Sensex opened less than 0.1% at 59,695.51.
 New Zealand advanced while Singapore and Bangkok fell.

-Forecasters expect data on Thursday to show U.S. economic growth slowed to 2% in the first three months of 2023 from 2.6% in the final quarter of last year.
+Forecasters expect Thursday’s data to show U.S. economic growth slowed to 2% in the first three months of 2023 from 2.6% in the final quarter of last year.

 Traders are watching whether the Fed and other central banks can contain inflation that was near multi-decade highs without tipping the global economy into recession.
 The Fed is expected to raise its key rate once more at its May meeting, then take a break.